This command is available with the Predictive Analytics Module. Click here for more information about how to activate the module.

 Each row of the table shows the error statistics for the given percentage of residuals.
-The percent of the Mean Standard Error (MSE) that comes from the largest residuals is usually be higher than the percent for the other two statistics.
+The percent of the Mean Squared Error (MSE) that comes from the largest residuals is usually higher than the percent for the other two statistics.
 MSE uses the squares of the errors in the calculations, so the most extreme observations typically have the greatest influence on the statistic.
-Large differences between the percent of error for MSE and the other two measures can indicate that the tree is more sensitive to the selection of splitting the nodes with least squared error or least absolute deviation.
+Large differences between the percent of error for MSE and the other two measures can indicate that the model is more sensitive to the selection of splitting the nodes with least squared error or least absolute deviation.

-This condition can also indicate that you can have greater confidence in nodes of the tree that do not have cases with the largest errors.
+This condition can also indicate that you can have greater confidence in nodes of the model that do not have cases with the largest errors.
 Because most of the error comes from a small number of cases, the fits for the other cases are relatively more accurate.